subworx/esp32-timelapse-webserver/README.md

 ## Cam settings
 Since I am not that great a coder, I currently have a hard time including something like a live preview.

 My recommendation: In Arduino IDE, open `File -> Examples -> ESP32 -> Camera -> CameraWebServer`.
 Flash that to your ESP32-Cam module.

 Play around with the settings until you like the picture output, and write them down.

-Simply either edit esp32-timelapse-webserver.ino and insert the values there, or change them through the config UI.
+Now either edit `esp32-timelapse-webserver.ino` and insert your values near the top, or change them through the config UI.

 ## Other settings
 - `myTimezone` - Check https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv, find your region and paste the appropriate value.